Understanding Projectile Motion with Derivations

-Projectile Motion is one of the basic thing we encounter in our daily life.
-Studying it becomes important because the ‘understanding’ (not mugging up Formulae) which we take here comes handy while analyzing complex concepts and experiments
+Projectile Motion is one of the most common concepts we encounter in our daily lives.
+Studying it becomes important because the ‘understanding’ (not mugging up formulae) that we take here comes in handy while analyzing complex concepts and experiments.

-We already do have a video on our Channel about such a experiment on our channel where knowledge of Projectile is needed for the Analysis part :
+We already have a video on our Channel about such an experiment, on our channel, where knowledge of Projectile is needed for the Analysis part :

-We all have played ‘catch-catch’ and we know how the motion of a ball when thrown looks like.
-But how do you describe that curve mathematically.
-What’s the equation of that curve ?
+We all have played ‘catch-catch,’ and we know what the motion of a ball looks like when it’s thrown.
+But how do you describe that curve mathematically?
+What’s the equation of that curve?

 Divide this whole 2-D situation into separate 1-D problems (X and Y)